 Other proposed improvements would include one or two half basketball courts, pedestrian paving, driveways, loading dock, vehicle and bicycle parking, tree planting, landscaping, irrigation, site lighting, site security, fencing, new utility infrastructure supporting the new improvements, energy-efficient systems including geothermal wells, and right-of-way improvements.
 The project would also reconfigure the site and change the location and number of on-site parking spaces.
-In total, the site would have 97 parking spaces for event conditions (72 spaces in the main lot, 12 spaces in the automobile load/unload area, and 13 spaces in the school-bus load/unload area).
+97 parking spaces for event conditions (72 spaces in the main lot, 12 spaces in the automobile load/unload area, and 13 spaces in the school-bus load/unload area).